ananthakumaran/ananthakumaran.github.com/_posts/2022-06-11-sentry-performance-monitoring-for-elixir.md

 ### Distributed Trace

-A Trace captures the details of operations across multiple applications within the context of a single root operation, typically a user initiated request.
+A Trace records operations across multiple applications within the context of a single root operation, typically a user initiated request.
 Individual operation is represented as Span in the trace.

 <img class="full-width" src="/public/images/sentry/trace.png" />